gemini-cli-extensions/web-accessibility/README.md

 gemini extensions install https://github.com/gemini-cli-extensions/web-accessibility
 ```

+The extension comes with platform-specific browser binaries pre-installed, so it's ready to use immediately after installation.

 ## Usage Workflow

 This extension adds adds two new commands to Gemini CLI, `/accessibility:review` and `/accessibility:fix`.
 Here’s a typical workflow for using these commands to improve the accessibility of your web application: